How To Improve Application Startup Time In Linux

 $ yay -S preload

 On Debian, Ubuntu, Linux Mint, Preload is available in the default repositories.
-So you can install it using APT package manager like below.
+So you can install it using APT package manager using the following command:

 $ sudo apt-get install preload